eZWALT/ADSDB-DS-EtE-Project/project/README.md

 ## Usage

 You can run this project either by setting up the environment locally or using Docker.
+Moreover monitoring scripts can be found at /monitoring.

 ### Local Setup